wotakumoe/wotaku/faq.md

 :::

-:::details What is seedbox & debrid service? {open}
+:::details What is seedbox & debrid service?
 ### Seedbox
 A seedbox is a remote service that can download (leech) & upload (seed) from p2p networks.
 Since it's always online, it keeps the torrents alive, thus helping you keep a high ratio in [PTs](#pt-private-tracker).
 Examples: [Ultra.cc](https://ultra.cc/), [RapidSeedbox](https://www.rapidseedbox.com/) & [Pulsed Media](https://pulsedmedia.com/).